This report discusses the main issues that should be considered by companies seeking tax-efficient structures in Mexico.

 Depreciation

-For tax purposes, depreciation of acquired tangible and intangible assets must employ the straight-line depreciation method at the maximum rates specified for each asset in the Mexican income tax law.
+For tax purposes, depreciation of acquired tangible and intangible assets must employ the straight-line depreciation method at the maximum rates specified for each asset in Mexican income tax law.
 Among others, applicable rates are as follows:

 There are special rules for cars and certain intangible assets, such as royalties.